 Shelley Nemerofsky Sims works in mixed media with handmade papers to create bold iconic images with highly textured surfaces, vibrant colors, stencils and configured shapes.
 The richly dyed papers contain organic material, such as plant fibers, bark scraps, grasses and tree debris.
 They are manipulated and layered to create sophisticated, organic, one-of-a-kind pieces.

-Shelley attended the Maryland Institute, College of Art, in Baltimore, Maryland, and studied papermaking at the Corcoran Gallery School, Washington, DC.
-She was in the group exhibition “Options,” sponsored by the Corcoran Gallery’s Washington Project for the Arts (WPA/C),
+Shelley attended the Maryland Institute, College of Art, in Baltimore, Maryland, and studied papermaking at the Corcoran Gallery School, Washington, D.C.
+She has shown in galleries in Sedona and Jerome, Arizona, as well as juried shows in Maryland.
+She also coaches people in communication skills and media strategies internationally.

 Welcome About Shelley N. Sims